FEMTOSECOND LASER CATARACT SURGERY

 What we are going to learn in this article

 What is Femtosecond Laser Cataract Surgery

 Cataract Surgery assisted by Femtosecond lasers is called femtosecond laser surgery or femtosecond laser assisted surgery (FLACS).
-Femtosecond lasers are different than excimer lasers use in Lasik Eye Surgery.
+Femtosecond lasers are different than excimer lasers used in Lasik Eye Surgery.

 Femtosecond lasers for Cataract, Prelex and Pi surgeries have increased safety and precision for vision correction procedures.
-The Femtosecond laser is remarkable because it can make perfect openings in the lens of the eye as well as make relaxing incisions to correct an astigmatism.
-In addition, the Femtosecond laser has an amazing technology to break the lens of the eye into multiple pieces of desired size and shape therefore making it easier to remove the lens pieces with the least amount of energy.
+The Femtosecond laser is remarkable because it can make perfect openings in the lens of the eye as well as make relaxing incisions to correct astigmatism.
+In addition, the Femtosecond laser has an amazing technology where it can break the lens of the eye into multiple pieces of desired size and shape: therefore making it easier to remove the lens pieces with the least amount of energy.

 Fig 1 Engaging the docking mechanism.
 Patient looks at the central red light.
 Corneal cuts from previous radial keratotomy are visible.